HLammers/cybo-drummer/README.md

 * 2× 20-pin header sockets
 * 2× 20-pin headers
 * 7× 11mm spacers plus bolts/nuts
-[^3]: Use the Raspberry Pi Pico and solder headers onto it yourself or the Pico H, which comes with pre-soldered headers; the pre-compiled Cybo-Drummber firmware does not support the Pico W, Pico WH nor Pico 2 (I will add support for the Pico 2 at a later stage)
+[^3]: Use the Raspberry Pi Pico and solder headers onto it yourself or the Pico H, which comes with pre-soldered headers; the pre-compiled Cybo-Drummer firmware does not support the Pico W, Pico WH nor Pico 2 (I will add support for the Pico 2 at a later stage)
 > [!NOTE]
 > The schematics for the second board can be found in the [schematics folder](scematics/).
 #### Build Instructions